artefactual-labs/enduro/website/content/en/docs/user-manual/configuration.md

 #### `retentionPeriod` (String)

-The duration of time for which the transfer should be retained before being removed.
-It is mutually exclusive with `completedDir`.
+Specifies the duration for which a transfer will be retained before removal.
+This attribute is mutually exclusive with completedDir.
+If undefined, the transfer is not removed.
+If set to '0s', the transfer is removed immediately.
+This option is undefined by default, meaning the transfer will not be removed unless specified otherwise.

 The string should be constructed as a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "30m", "24h" or "2h30m".